SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/permission-requirements.md

 * **User installing SysKit Point**
 * **Service account running SysKit Point Service**

-Each of the user accounts needs to have proper privileges to:

-* **Complete SysKit Point installation and configuration**
-* **Run SysKit Point Service** and thus collect Office 365 data

 ### User Installing SysKit Point

 **User installing SysKit Point** needs to be granted the following privilege on the Azure Virtual Machine where SysKit Point will be installed: